JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/references_and_resolve.md

 The <ui-path>Navigate | Declaration or Usages</ui-path> action for such references allows the user to choose a navigation target in a popup.
 The implementation of `multiResolve()` can be also based on [`PsiScopeProcessor`](%gh-ic%/platform/core-api/src/com/intellij/psi/scope/PsiScopeProcessor.java), and can collect all valid targets for the reference instead of stopping when the first valid target is found.

+> Consider using [`PsiPolyVariantReferenceBase`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiPolyVariantReferenceBase.java) as a base class for `PsiPolyVariantReference` implementations.

 ## Additional Highlighting
 <primary-label ref="2022.2"/>